 Money, Finances & Getting Around

 Venmo – I am mentioning this because I think it is so easy to use, but your students probably have it already.
 My kids are the ones that introduced me to it.
-Venmo allows students to pay each other back for anything their friends may have paid for them; their share of the electric bill, half the groceries, that drink at Potbelly’s, half the Uber ride…and so on.
+Venmo allows students to pay each other back for anything their friends may have paid for them; their share of the electric bill, half the groceries, half the Uber ride…and so on.

-Uber – Come to think of it, your students should have the Uber app (and an account) so they never get stuck walking home late at night alone.
+Come to think of it, your students should also have the Uber app (and an account) so they never get stuck walking home late at night alone.
+If they prefer, they can also use Lyft which works the same way as Uber…

 Health, Wellness & Fitness

-Headspace – Maybe this should have been the first one I wrote about.
-I use this one too because everyone deserves a mental break.
-For students who want to improve their mental health, not just maintain it, the Headspace app is the perfect place to start.
-It acts like a personal trainer for meditation, taking just ten minutes a day to guide your brain toward developing meditation muscle-memory.
+Headspace – For students who want to improve their mental health, not just maintain it, the Headspace app is the perfect place to start.
 They offer a ten-day trial.
 If nothing else, the app is a daily reminder that for ten minutes a day, we all should calm down, breathe, dislocate from any stresses and surroundings, and try to focus on how we feeling on a deeper level.
-(Note: I included parents here too, because, well, the world would be a better place if we all did this.)

-MyFitnessPal – Tracks diet and exercise to determine optimal caloric intake and nutrients for the users’ goals.
+MyFitnessPal – tracks diet and exercise to determine optimal caloric intake and nutrients for the users’ goals.
 Calorie charts, nutrition facts, exercise and more.
-For more great tips, read through our other blogs, follow us on Facebook and Instagram at www.haveuheard.com and share with other parents you know.
-Sponsored by UnderArmour
+Sponsored by UnderArmour.

 It’s a wonder we ever made it through school without some of these.
 There are even more; fitness apps, language translators and so on, but at the risk of overwhelming you (scroll back to Headspace if I have); I tried to keep my list to only my favorites.